codeincfr/lib-shellutils/README.md

 # Shell utils

-A set of tools to render data in a shell using PHP
+A set of tools to render data in a shell in PHP.